-Bama’s Miller, Clowney drafted to NBA
+Bama’s Miller, Clowney drafted first round to NBA

 BROOKLYN, N.Y.
 (WTVY) - Alabama basketball standout Brandon Miller is ready to begin the next chapter of his career on the hardwood, as the 20-year-old was drafted number two overall in the 2023 NBA Draft by the Charlotte Hornets.